kilpkonn/msc-thesis/main.typ

 This however, often means more irrelevant suggestions.
 By examining the fraction of holes filled and holes filled with syntactic match we see that both have reached a plateaus at depth 2.
 From that we conclude that we are mostly increasing the amount of irrelavant suggestions.

-In @term-search-depth-accuracy we can see that the fraction of holes filled has stalled after 2nd iteration, but time keeps increasing linearly in @term-search-depth-time.
+This can be also seen in @term-search-depth-accuracy where the fraction of holes filled has stalled after 2nd iteration, but time keeps increasing linearly in @term-search-depth-time.

 #figure(
   placement: auto,